Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Februari 2025 18.20.34 UTC
+- WIB: Selasa, 18 Februari 2025 19.47.23 UTC
-- WITA: Selasa, 18 Februari 2025 19.20.34 UTC
+- WITA: Selasa, 18 Februari 2025 20.47.23 UTC
-- WIT: Selasa, 18 Februari 2025 20.20.34 UTC
+- WIT: Selasa, 18 Februari 2025 21.47.23 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: nature
+Kategori: success